foundersandcoders/our-site-v1-DEFUNCT/_harp/apply/_apply.md

   Join [Codewars](https://www.codewars.com/).

   Note: When joining Codewars, you will be asked to solve a basic coding exercise.
-If you cannot solve it, please skip this step and return to it when you have spent a few hours doing practicing [Basic JavaScript](https://www.freecodecamp.com/map-aside#nested-collapseBasicJavaScript)on Free Code Camp.
+If you cannot solve it, please skip this step and return to it when you have spent a few hours practicing [Basic JavaScript](https://www.freecodecamp.com/map-aside#nested-collapseBasicJavaScript)on Free Code Camp.

   Note: You can easily use your GitHub account to join [Freecodecamp](http://www.freecodecamp.com/) and [Codewars](https://www.codewars.com/).